Osborne Meese Academy

 What is the cost to participate?

-The cost is $200 per organization and up to two individuals representing one organization may participate in each session.
+The cost to participate is $200 per organization and up to two individuals representing one organization may participate in each session.

 How often will we meet?